leshow/haskell-filter-map-reduce-bench/README.md

 I'm no expert in Haskell, but I've written two implementations with only a slight variation that I think are idiomatic.

 Criterion was used to benchmark.
-To build this project, clone this repo then:
+To build this project:

 ```
 git clone https://github.com/leshow/haskell-filter-map-reduce-bench